kehantan/labbook/docs/assays/plaque.rst

 * Number of cells to seed depends on which day you want to do infection

     * Seed 6 well plate with 600,000 cells per well for next day infection
-    * Seed 400,000 cells per well for infection after 2 days
+    * Seed 6 well plate with 400,000 cells per well for infection after 2 days
+    * Seed 12 well plate with 300,000 cells per well for next day infection

 **Requires**

 * :ref:`Complete DMEM <10 dmem>`
-* 6 well plate
+* 6 well plate/12 well plate

 **Procedure**